View as Map

 Baja Tacos

-If you’re all about those fish tacos and can’t resist a spicy salsa, you’ve got to hit up Baja Tacos.
-The vibe is chill and the food is off the charts.
-Seriously, we can’t stop raving about their Shrimp Ceviche and Fish Tacos.
+If you’re all about fish tacos and can’t resist a spicy salsa, you’ve got to check out Baja Tacos.
+The vibe is relaxed and the food is off the charts.
+Seriously, we can’t stop raving about the Shrimp Ceviche and Fish Tacos.

 a plate of food on a table